Top 10 Long Island Beaches

 Main Beach, East Hampton

-Fees: Daily: Free for village residents with parking permit / $50 for non-residents.
+Fees: Free all season for village residents with parking permit / $50 daily for non-residents or $750 for seasonal pass.

-Season: Free for village residents / $500 for non-residents.
+Season pass: Free for village residents / $750 for non-residents.

 Hours: Beaches are open weekends and holidays only starting Memorial Day until the last Saturday in June, then daily through Labor Day.
 Lifeguards on duty daily from 10 a.m.-5 p.m. during beach season.

 The village of East Hampton’s Main Beach is one of the most popular and highly acclaimed beaches in the Hamptons.
-Often commended for its cleanliness, high level of lifeguarding and facilities, when it comes to Long Island beaches, this one checks off all the boxes.
+Often commended for its cleanliness, facilities and high level of lifeguarding, when it comes to Long Island beaches, this one checks off all the boxes.
 Parking passes can be hard to get as the daily passes are limited.
 However, the beach is about a 20-minute walk away from East Hampton’s Main Street, where ample parking is available.

 Cupsogue Beach, Westhampton

-Fees: $9 daily for Suffolk County residents with Green Key card and $18 daily for non-residents.
+Fees: $9 daily for Suffolk County residents with Green Key cards / $18 daily for non-residents.

 Hours: Parking rates apply from Memorial Day weekend through Labor Day, 8:30 a.m.-5 p.m.
 Lifeguards on duty daily from 10 a.m.-5:30 p.m. during beach season.